webhooksite/docs/docs/api/websocket.md

 # WebSocket

 You can connect to Webhook.site's WebSocket server (`https://ws.webhook.site`) and listen for incoming requests, emails and DNSHooks in your own application.

-If you listen to a token associated with a Webhook.site account, you must specify and API key.
 Alternatively, you can use [Webhook.site CLI](/cli.html).

+If you listen to a token associated with a Webhook.site account, you must specify an API key.

 ## Examples